 Timothy – Independent Self-Catering Lodge Park, Nottingham

 When preparing your holiday and leisure park business for sale, your first key decision will be to decide what route to take to sell your business.
 A business transfer agent can offer a wealth of experience and industry understanding to help you maximise sale value.
-At Selling My Business, we offer a free holiday park business valuation, provided by our in-house business valuation team.
+At Selling My Business, we offer a holiday park business valuation, provided by our in-house business valuation team.
 We do not charge upfront fees; however, this is a common caveat which should be avoided.

 A reputable business transfer agent will guide you throughout each stage, from business preparation, business valuation, sourcing a buyer, to entering into sale negotiations and completing the sale of your self-catering lodge park.
 Timing the sale of your business can be the key to a successful transaction for both parties.
 Transferring ownership during the off-peak season can reduce the administrative burden and allow for a smooth transition without disrupting business operations or service delivery.

 We will help prepare your business for sale by placing it in the best position to maximise sale value and achieve a competitive market price.
 Reviewing company outgoings, streamlining operations and strengthening the image of your business can help towards presenting the best version of your business to prospective buyers.
 We are experienced in directing the sale of independently owned and franchise lodge parks and singular lodges as part of a park network.
-We can offer a free business valuation and connect you with our network of buyers in the hospitality sector.
+We can offer a business valuation and connect you with our network of buyers in the hospitality sector.

 Valuing a lodge park business consists of assessing the worth of assets, outstanding liabilities and any other component which represents monetary or business value.
-Conducing a free lodge park business valuation with Selling My Business generates an accurate estimation of the value of your business, helping you plan for the future of your company.
+Conducing a lodge park business valuation with Selling My Business generates an accurate estimation of the value of your business, helping you plan for the future of your company.
 If your lodge park generates healthy income and offers several business growth opportunities, it is likely to attract prospective buyers actively searching for a profitable lodge park venture.

 Your business valuation will provide a starting point to determining how much your self-catering lodge park is worth, however, buyers may be on the lookout for a lodge park which fits a specific set of criteria personal to them.